x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/CharacterPart.md

 ## Conceptual Overview

-A "Character Part" is an actor that is attached to a Pawn, which represents a part of the Character's body.
-A single part may also represent the entire body, as is the case in Vanilla Lyra.
+A "Character Part" is an actor that is attached to a Pawn, which represents a cosmetic part of the Character's body.

+The actual character body is invisible, and the cosmetic parts are what you see.

+The character must have one or more parts to be visible.
+In vanilla Lyra, there are only 2 parts defined: `B_Manny` for the masculine mannequin or `B_Quinn` for the feminine mannequin.

+You may also opt to use modular characters, where a character is comprised of many different parts.

-## Properties of a Lyra Character Part
+### Properties of a Lyra Character Part

 - Actor Class Type
-- Socket Name to attach to
+- Socket Name to attach to *(optional)*
-- Collision Mode
+- Collision Mode *(optional)*

+The Actor Class can optionally implement the `IGameplayTagAssetInterface` interface, which allows it to communicate Gameplay Tags to the game.

+Lyra uses the `ALyraTaggedActor` C++ class as the base for its cosmetic parts to set `Masculine` or `Feminine` animation style tags, and a `Medium` body style, for example.
+You can inherit from `ALyraTaggedActor`, or implement `IGameplayTagAssetInterface`, or neither, as you prefer for your game.

 Character Parts are considered to be equivalent if they are the same class type and attach to the same socket.
+Any difference in the collision setting is ignored for equivalence testing purposes.

 ## Vanilla Lyra Character Parts